Way of the Samurai 4: Downloadable content

 A Shinsengumi costume DLC pack was offered for free from March 24 to April 27, 2011.
 After that, it was priced $6.
 Players need to apply a patch before using any downloadable content.

-Hijikata Toshizō and Kondō Isami are among the downloadable Shinsengumi characters.
+Hijikata Toshizō and Kondō Isami are among the downloadable Shinsengumi characters, along with Sakamoto Ryōma.

-Ryoma Sakamoto pack is also available.

 Dona Dona, from the original Way of the Samurai, and a grown-up version of the character Sayo from Way of the Samurai 2 are also available for download.
 Sayo will appear in the road and offer rice balls.

 Reception

 Upon its release, the game received mixed reviews, with the PlayStation 3 version scoring 58 out of 100 on the review aggregator site Metacritic.
 Many critics praised the story, customization options, various non-combat activities, and multiple endings.
 However, the gameplay, bugs, and technical issues were criticized.

 The PC port received mixed to positive reviews, scoring 72 out of 100 on Metacritic.